ARC Framework AI Navigating Intelligence

 Formal Definition

-Within HGAA, one of the primary methods for preserving authorship is contextualized augmentation: AI assistance operating within a deliberately authored human context, under human judgment and final responsibility.
+Within HGAA, one of the primary methods for preserving authorship is contextualized augmentation: AI operating within a deliberately authored human context, under human judgment and final responsibility.

 Traceability ensures that human direction, review, and approval remain visible and, where necessary, demonstrable within the authorship process.